bootstrapworld/curriculum/lessons/codap-bar-charts/langs/en-us/slides.md

 @image{images/codap-initial-display.png,"An image of the CODAP environment"}

 <!--
-    If students report that a blank graph appears (rather than a scatterplot), prompt them to whitelist CODAP on their ad-blocker.
+    If students report that a blank graph appears (rather than a scatter plot), prompt them to whitelist CODAP on their ad-blocker.
 Ad-blockers do seem to inhibit some of the functionality of CODAP (which will fortunately never advertise to users!).
 -->

 ---